Piettro314/Prediction-with-Pycaret/README.md

 # Pycaret
 Pycaret is a low code python library used for data preparation, model training, hyperparameter tuning, model evaluation, and deployment.

-## Data preparation and setup
+## Data preparation and setup the model
-Data preparation and setup

-The type of model choose was regression.
-Because of the effect of outliers on the predictions it was decided in an attempt to get a better model that the outliers be removed.
-However, the data was reserved and exported to csv for future use if needed.
+A regression model was selected, but due to the impact of outliers on the accuracy of the predictions, it was deemed necessary to eliminate them in order to achieve a more effective model.
+However, the data was preserved and exported to a CSV file for potential future use.

-The setup then does all the heavy lifting:
+The subsequent steps of the process handled the bulk of the work:

-1) One hot encoding
+1) Conducting one-hot encoding
-2) Imputations
+2) Implementing imputations
-3) Train and Test split
+3) Separating data into training and testing sets

-With many more options for customizations depending on the dataset.
+Additional adjustments can be made depending on the specific dataset.

 <img src="https://github.com/Piettro314/Prediction-with-Pycaret/blob/main/media%20content/Setup%20Options.gif" align="center">

-## Compare model
+## Compare the model
-Pycaret runs compares a total of 20 models.
-Giving the user options for best models to test.
-Though as said by British statistician George E. P. Box "All models are wrong, but some are useful."
+Pycaret executes and evaluates 20 different models, allowing the user to select the most promising models for further examination.
+However, as British statistician George E. P. Box famously stated, <b>"All models are wrong, but some are useful."</b>

-Compare models gives a good place to start to find those useful models for futher testing
+Comparing the models provides a solid foundation for identifying potentially valuable models to explore more extensively.
 <img src="https://github.com/Piettro314/Prediction-with-Pycaret/blob/main/media%20content/CompareModels.png" align="center">

-## Create, tune and finalize model
+## Create, tune and finalize the model
 Once a model is choosen it is then created, tuned and finalized.
 ```
 xgb = create_model('xgboost')